Heavy rain and isolated flooding forecast for Washington region Wednesday into Thursday

 The National Weather Service is considering issuing a flood watch for the region.
-However, because the rain will be drawn out over a long period and the ground is dry after the recent rainless stretch, flooding that occurs will probably be isolated rather than widespread.
+However, because the rain will be drawn out over an extended period and the ground is dry, flooding that occurs will probably be isolated rather than widespread.
 Zones most vulnerable to flooding are those near creeks and streams, and low-lying areas with poor drainage.

-If Washington manages to pick up two inches in one day from this event, it would mark the sixth such instance in 2020, tied for the most on record.
+If Washington picks up two inches in one day from this event, it will mark the sixth such instance in 2020, tied for the most on record.

 Here are rainfall amounts projected from different models through Thursday for the District: